Pat Lindsey

-Wallace Henry "Pat" Lindsey, III (March 17, 1936 – January 11, 2009) was a Democratic member of the Alabama Senate, representing the 22nd District since 1982.
+Wallace Henry "Pat" Lindsey, III (March 17, 1936 – January 11, 2009) was a Democratic member of the Alabama Senate, representing the 22nd District from 1982 until his death in 2009.

-Lindsey first won election to the Alabama Senate in 1966.
+Lindsey first won election to the Alabama Senate for the 18th district in 1966.
 He served eight years, being reelected in 1970.
 He then retired from politics for more than a decade.
 He returned to the political arena in 1990, defeating incumbent Rick Manley.

 Lindsey's family has been prominent in the area of Butler, Alabama in Choctaw County for generations.
 After earning a degree in geology at the University of Alabama, Lindsey attended law school there and became a practicing attorney.
 Lindsey was married twice with both marriages ending in divorce.
 He was the father of two children.